Anirudh-Kulkarni/Titanic-Survival-Prediction/README.md

 ## Results

 After training and evaluating the models, key metrics are printed for both training and validation datasets, including accuracy, precision, recall, and F1 score.
+The XGBoost model demonstrated strong performance on the Titanic survival prediction task.
+Below are the evaluation metrics for the model:

+### XGBoost Model Performance
+- Train Accuracy: 0.9165
+- Train Precision: 0.9178
+- Train Recall: 0.9165
+- Train F1 Score: 0.9154
+- Validation Accuracy: 0.7985
+- Validation Precision: 0.7975
+- Validation Recall: 0.7985
+- Validation F1 Score: 0.7976

+In addition to the XGBoost model, other models also performed very well, contributing to a comprehensive understanding of the data and enhancing prediction capabilities.

+When the test results were submitted to Kaggle, the score was 0.7679.

 ## Conclusion